42xel/BAPL2/draft.md

 lazy (doesn't eval unless asked to) Promises  £ regular (always asynchronous) Promises € proactive (synchrounous whenever possible) Promises  $ syntax similar to pointers in C (*).
+Use §, §§ or some other character to represent the inverse operation, for resolution, chained resolution, or synchronous inspection ?
+Promiselike types
-Op inverse or chained resolution could be § §§ Promiselike types promise coercion : $id when id->nil, id<- == lazy unresolved easy syntaxes for Promises, with assignement acting as resolution, operator overloads, functional promises, upvalue promises...
+promise coercion : $id when id->nil, id<- == lazy unresolved easy syntaxes for Promises, with assignement acting as resolution, operator overloads, functional promises, upvalue promises...